wduquette/joe/mdbook/src/joe_doc.md

 - `x, ...`: The argument `x` plus any number of additional arguments.
 - `name, value, [name, value]...`: One or more `name`,`value` pairs.

-The `@args` tag can be omitted if the function takes no arguments, and can be repeated if the function has two or more distinct signatures.[^sigs]
+The `%args` tag can be omitted if the function takes no arguments, and can be repeated if the function has two or more distinct signatures.[^sigs]

-The `@result`'s *result* is a single token, usually either the name of a Joe type or a variable name like `value` or `this`.
+The `%result`'s *result* is a single token, usually either the name of a Joe type or a variable name like `value` or `this`.
 It can be omitted if the function returns nothing (i.e., always returns `null`).
 If the *result* names a type, it will appear as a link to that type